 Fire Free Village Programme

-Tapping on the strengths of collaboration, the multi-stakeholder partnership for fire prevention is a first in the region by a foresty company.
+Tapping on the strengths of collaboration, the multi-stakeholder partnership for fire prevention is a first in the region by a forestry company.
 The Programme is another addition to APRIL’s robust and world-class fire suppression and management capabilities and initiatives.
 It focuses on stopping fires before they start.
 The Fire Free Village Programme a comprehensive five-pronged approach:

 - Community incentives to not burn